 - Manual demasking

 - Seamless automated demasking

 HZO’s coating process is one of a kind.
-With proven and diverse solutions, you’re able to select a coating that meet the protection requirements of your product while knowing it will be applied effectively, accurately, and at your specified throughput.
+With proven and diverse solutions, you’re able to select a conformal coating that meets the protection requirements of your product while knowing it will be applied effectively, accurately, and at your specified throughput.

 Reach out for to see how else we can help you!